 The MSRB has designated the proposed rule change for immediate effectiveness.6 The Rate Card Amendments and the Technical Amendments are designated to have an operative date of October 1, 2022.
-The Board currently anticipates the amended Rate Card Fees proposed by the Rate Card Amendments to be operative for a period of fifteen months from October 1, 2022 to December 31, 2023 and an amended set of Rate Card Fees to become operative on January 1,
+The Board currently anticipates the amended Rate Card Fees proposed by the Rate Card Amendments to be operative for a period of fifteen months from October 1, 2022 to December 31, 2023.
+In addition, any further amendments to the Rate Card Fees would be established in accordance with the MSRB's annual rate process consistent with the Board's funding policy that will be effective October 1, 2022, currently available at name except as context requires for clarity, such as describing this specific technical amendment and providing certain historical revenue data in Exhibit 3(a).
+See discussion infra entitled "Technical Amendments to Rule A-13 and Related Cross-References."